Swans WI. September meeting report plus August walk & 5th October meeting details

 Visitors also welcome to our meetings or monthly walks.

-The walk, at a leisurely stroll with many 'stop and stare' moments, took one and a half hours and was approximately 2 miles long.
-The route is popular with dog walkers.
+The walk, at a leisurely pace, took one and a quarter hours and was approximately 3 miles long.

 SWANS Women's Institute members ready to serve luncheon at the WI Annual Council Meeting at the City Hall